Ren0503/design-pattern/creational-pattern/prototype/README.md

         return new Circle(this)

-// Đâu đó trong client code.
+// Đâu đó trong code client.
 class Application is
     field shapes: array of Shape